diliboy88/Sp1ke/README.md

 # Sp1ke
-Sp1ke is the moder e-ink watch.
+Sp1ke is the modern e-ink watch.